 SAN DIEGO (March 20, 2012) —

-Elected to the board of directors in March 2011, Drs.
-Mandy, Resneck, Schwarzenberger and Torres assumed office at the conclusion of the Academy’s 70th Annual Meeting in San Diego.
-They will all hold the same position for the American Academy of Dermatology Association.
+Dr. Draelos assumed office at the conclusion of the Academy’s 70th Annual Meeting in San Diego.
+She will hold office for one year and also hold the same position for the American Academy of Dermatology Association.

-Abel Torres, MD, JD, FAAD, is professor and chairman of dermatology and associate professor of public health at Loma Linda University School of Medicine in Loma Linda, Calif.
-He has served on a number of Academy committees and task forces and has served as a board member for the American College of Mohs Surgery and Cutaneous Oncology and the American Society for Dermatologic Surgery.
+.
+She has written eight dermatology textbooks, 32 book chapters and more than 300 scientific articles.
+She has served as president of the North Carolina Dermatology Association and as a member of the board of directors of the American Society for Dermatology Surgery.
 Editor’s note: Photos of the Academy’s newly elected officers and board members can be obtained by contacting the Academy’s Communications Department at (847) 330-0230.
 Headquartered in Schaumburg, Ill., the American Academy of Dermatology (Academy), founded in 1938, is the largest, most influential, and most representative of all dermatologic associations.
 A sister organization to the Academy, the American Academy of Dermatology Association is the resource for government affairs, health policy and practice information for dermatologists, and plays a major role in formulating policies that can enhance the quality of dermatologic care.
 With a membership of more than 17,000 physicians worldwide, the Academy is committed to: advancing the diagnosis and medical, surgical and cosmetic treatment of the skin, hair and nails; advocating high standards in clinical practice, education, and research in dermatology; and supporting and enhancing patient care for a lifetime of healthier skin, hair and nails.
-For more information, contact the Academy at 1 (888) 462-DERM (3376) or www.aad.org.
+For more information, contact the Academy at 1 (888) 462-DERM (3376) or visit www.aad.org.
 Follow the Academy on Facebook (American Academy of Dermatology) or Twitter (@AADskin).